 How To Pray — Manners and Attitudes — Matt.
 6

 Christ taught them “[how] to pray.”
 He taught the proper attitudes with which to come to God, the Father in prayer.
-This passage contains many examples of the Imperative of Entreaty whose function is to bring more attention to the agreement of the one speaking with what is being said than to bring question to the ability/willingness of the one being petitioned, particularly when addressing God.
+This passage contains many examples of the Imperative of Entreaty, the function of which is to bring more attention to the agreement of the one speaking with what is being said than to bring question to the ability/willingness of the one being petitioned, …particularly when addressing God.
 It is not formalism (as if to flatter the superior) but rather a statement of alliance and faithful agreement with the plans/person of superiority by the petitioner.

 “Our Father”: The Attitude of Trust in one who is sympathetic and accessible.
 (Foreign to the Jew, separated by a levitical system).